xhulio11/Spaceship_Battle/README.md

  <h2>Game Enviroment:</h2>
   <ul>
     <li>The game keeps a leaderboard with the 8 best scores, that user can watch clicking a button.</li>
-    <li>When player has lost, he is asked if he want to save his score giving a name.</li>
+    <li>When player has lost, he is asked if he wants to save his score giving a name.</li>
     <li>2 pictures of the game are included to give you an idea</li>
   </p>
   </ul>